 Pets have a pretty significant place in our lives.
 They make us happy.
 The give us unconditional love.

-Don’t worry; we still find plenty of opportunities to bring animals into our home.
-As you can see from the photo above, the kids made four-legged Valentine collection boxes.
-When I was a kid, we were each given a manilla folder that we stapled shut, decorated and hung on the front of our desks.
+Don’t worry; there are still plenty of opportunities to welcome animals into your home, especially on Valentine’s Day.
+Our kids made four-legged Valentine collection boxes to use in their classroom.
+When I was a kid, we were each given a manila folder that we stapled shut, decorated and hung on the front of our desks.
 Back then, the only Valentine’s students gave each other were cards.
 These days, it takes a shoe box sized collection box with a large enough hole to allow for a variety of Pinterest-inspired Valentine gifts.
 Thankfully, creating one is very simple and doesn’t take too much time for your child to complete.
 Translation: If the kids notify you the night before the Valentine party at school, you can still crank out this cute pet in no time.

 Pet-inspired Valentine Collection Box